-Pandora Peoples of WOMR interviewed Lee Roscoe and producer Janet Murphy Robertson in September 2019 about Lee's terrific and timely new play HERE!
+Pandora Peoples of WOMR interviewed Lee Roscoe and producer Janet Murphy Robertson in September 2019 about Lee's terrific new play HERE!

 "Important and powerful," "Impressive," "Extraordinary," Multi-layered and broad in

 scope" —Praise for Roscoe's body of work from Michael Kahn, David Hare, Judith Malina, Steve Capra, Sean David Bennett, Howard Zinn, and others.

 Roscoe's HERE! was read on the main stage of Cotuit Center for the Arts on January 9, 2019 and presented again in a staged reading at the Cape Cod Museum of Art on May 2, 2019.
 Both performances garnered enthusiastic reviews.

 "It stunned me.
 It was like an Our Town for today."
 John Bangert, No Place For Hate

 "Great job, so prescient, funny and disturbing."
 Kathy Clobridge, political organizer

 "I thoroughly enjoyed it!
 The reading was excellent.
 It moved along at a great pace !
 Your dialogue and scenes were terrific.
 I enjoyed everyone, I definitely can see this as a produced play.
 Fingers crossed!
 Scary, funny and poignant.
 Congratulations!"
 Judith Partelow, playwright, actress

 "What a fabulous, scary, funny reading tonight; so prescient.
 Thanks for such an entertaining evening.
 Brilliant! " Lee Bartell, alternative fashion store owner, activist, New York and Provincetown

 “This excellent play about an imaginary Fascist regime in Washington D.C. (absurd I know) and its impact on simple folk..is simultaneously prescient, funny, scary and tearful--a great combination.”
 Neil Silberblatt, founder Voices of Poetry (8000 members)